Parallel programming in .NET

 -

-You have tasks that cause the thread to block for long periods of time.
+Tasks cause the thread to block for long periods of time.
 The thread pool has a maximum number of threads, so a large number of blocked thread pool threads might prevent tasks from starting.

 -